NottLexa/DICES-Engine/README.md

 ## How to install

 1) Install [NodeJS](https://nodejs.org).
+2) Clone the repository.
-2) Run shell command `npm install` in repository's directory.
+3) Run shell command `npm install` in repository's directory.

 ## How to run